Meet Me in the Bathroom (film)

-Meet Me in the Bathroom is a 2022 indie rock documentary film directed by Will Lovelace and Dylan Southern.
-It is based upon the 2017 book of the same name by Lizzy Goodman.
-The documentary focuses on the 'golden age' of the indie rock genre which steamed from New York City and how the effects of the September 11 attacks brought upon the American revival of rock music.
+Meet Me in the Bathroom is a 2022 indie rock documentary film directed by Will Lovelace and Dylan Southern, based on the 2017 book of the same name by Lizzy Goodman.
+The documentary focuses on the 'golden age' of the indie rock genre in New York City and how the September 11 attacks affected the American revival of rock music.

-The film focuses on the early days of The Strokes, the Yeah Yeah Yeahs, LCD Soundsystem and Interpol.
-The documentary splices together archived interviews, concerts and home videos from band and family members.
+The documentary focuses on the early days of The Strokes, the Yeah Yeah Yeahs, LCD Soundsystem, and Interpol, splicing together archived interviews, concerts, and home videos from band members and their families.

 The film premiered at the 2022 Sundance Film Festival, and received mixed reviews opposite the positives of its original material.
-This left the film to not receive critical success, but continued to a limited run in theaters a year after its digital release.
+While not a critical success, the film continued with a limited run in theaters a year after its digital release.